Everything, filed.

 Where fee-earner time really goes — and the sequence to reclaim it that doesn't require new software.

-Standardising the five most repeated jobs→
+Standardising the five most repeated jobsSign up to read →

 The week-long exercise that turns ad-hoc work into documented, delegable steps.

-Improve process or buy software?→
+Improve process or buy software?Sign up to read →

 The order matters.
 Sharpen the process first, then let the tool make it faster.